 this.state).
 When a component’s state data changes, the rendered markup will be updated by re-invoking

 state, we can put together a small Todo application.
 This example uses

 state to track the current list of items as well as the text that the user has entered.
 Although event handlers appear to be rendered inline, they will be collected and implemented using event delegation.

-React is flexible and provides hooks that allow you to interface with other libraries and frameworks.
+React allows you to interface with other libraries and frameworks.
 This example uses remarkable, an external Markdown library, to convert the

 <textarea>’s value in real time.